Adblue failure, what next?

 2. AdBlue dosing system errors

-P20E9 – pressure in the AdBlue system too high.
+- P20E9 – excessively high pressure in the AdBlue system.

-3. Errors related to the quality or presence of AdBlue
+3. Errors related to AdBlue quality or presence

-P20EE – incorrect SCR catalyst efficiency (often related to AdBlue quality).
+- P20EE – incorrect SCR catalyst performance (often related to AdBlue quality).

 5. Errors related to the AdBlue pump